szcompressor/sz/README.md

 ## Citations
 **Kindly note: If you mention SZ in your paper, the most appropriate citation is including these three references (***BigData 2018, IPDPS 2017 and IPDPS 2016***), because they cover the whole design and implementation of the latest version of SZ**.

-* SZ 3.0+: Kai Zhao, Sheng Di, Xin Liang, Sihuan Li, Dingwen Tao, Zizhong Chen, and Franck Cappello.
+* SZ (cutotuning): Kai Zhao, Sheng Di, Xin Liang, Sihuan Li, Dingwen Tao, Zizhong Chen, and Franck Cappello.
 "Significantly Improving Lossy Compression for HPC Datasets with Second-Order Prediction and Parameter Optimization", Proceedings of the 29th International Symposium on High-Performance Parallel and Distributed Computing (HPDC 20), Stockholm, Sweden, 2020.
 (Code: https://github.com/lxAltria/meta_compressor/tree/autotuning)

 * SZ 2.0+: Xin Liang, Sheng Di, Dingwen Tao, Zizhong Chen, Franck Cappello, "[Error-Controlled Lossy Compression Optimized for High Compression Ratios of Scientific Datasets](https://ieeexplore.ieee.org/document/8622520)", in IEEE International Conference on Big Data (Bigdata 2018), Seattle, WA, USA, 2018.